electric-eloquence/fepper/README.md

 * Add the tasks to `extend/custom.js` (and `extend/auxiliary/auxiliary_custom.js`
   if necessary) in order for Fepper to run them.
 * Fepper runs a self-contained instance of gulp to manage tasks.
 This gulp instance will be independent of any other gulp instance on your system.
+* `fp` is an alias for `gulp` (among other things).
+Any `fp` task can be included in a custom task.
 * Use gulp 3 syntax for writing custom tasks.

 ### <a id="express-app"></a>Express App